yashgautam55/Credit-Risk-Modelling/README.md

 This project focuses on building a machine learning model to predict the credit risk of loan applicants.
 The objective is to classify whether a customer is likely to be a **good credit risk or bad credit risk** based on financial and demographic attributes.

-Financial institutions can use this type of model to **reduce loan defaults and make better lending decisions**.

 ---